SNU-ARC/DecDEC/autotuner/README.md

-# DecDEC Profiling & Tuning Toolkit
+# DecDEC Autotuner

-This repository contains two thin CLI wrappers that make it easy to
+This repository contains the DecDEC autotuner, consisting of two runable scripts:

 1. **Collect Nsight‑Systems traces** for a single quantized model (`run_profile.py`)
 2. **Analyse & autotune** DecDEC kernel parameters for that trace (`tuner.py`)